cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 [cardano.node.ChainDB:Notice:33] [2021-05-20 12:17:10.08 UTC] Chain extended, new tip: 1e64e74bd7ac76d6806480a28017deb0aedd356fb61844ec95c429ae2f30c7c3 at slot 0
 ```

-Syncing the blockchain from zero can take awhile, please be patient.
-If you want to stop syncing you can do so by pressing `CTRL` + `C` while in the terminal.
-Running the `cardano-node run` command again with the correct parameters will resume syncing the blockchain.
+Syncing the blockchain from zero can take a while.
+Please be patient.
+If you want to stop syncing, you can do so by pressing `CTRL` + `C` while in the terminal.
+Rerunning the `cardano-node run` command with the correct parameters will resume syncing the blockchain.

 ### Querying the Cardano Blockchain

-Now that we have `cardano-node` running and syncing, we can test it out by querying the blockchain tip data, That is the current point your local node is synced up to.
-To do this we use the `cardano-cli` command line application.
+Now that we have `cardano-node` running and syncing, we can test it out by querying the blockchain tip data; which is the current point your local node is synced.
+To do this, we use the `cardano-cli` command-line application.

-But before we can do that, `cardano-cli` and other **Cardano** software components needs to know where the node socket file is located.
-In the previous example we have saved it to the path `/home/user/cardano/db/node.socket`.
-The components reads the shell environment variable `CARDANO_NODE_SOCKET_PATH` to find this.
+But before we can do that, `cardano-cli` and other **Cardano** software components need to know where the node socket file is located.
+We saved it to the path `/home/user/cardano/db/node.socket` in the previous example.
+The components read the shell environment variable `CARDANO_NODE_SOCKET_PATH` to find this.

-So we will set that in `~/.bashrc` or `~/.zshrc` depending on which shell application that you use.
-In Windows you can follow this guide: [How to Set Environment Variable in Windows](https://phoenixnap.com/kb/windows-set-environment-variable).
+So we will set that in `~/.bashrc` or `~/.zshrc`, depending on which shell application that you use.
+In Windows, you can follow this guide: [How to Set Environment Variable in Windows](https://phoenixnap.com/kb/windows-set-environment-variable).

 Add this line to the bottom of your shell profile (**MacOS** and **Linux**):
 ```